 *For an extra challenge, trying pushing in a second cup, filled with water.
 Try “pouring” air from the first cup into the second, while keeping both underwater.
 What happens?

-Materials: small aquarium or basin filled with water, clear glass or plastic drinking cups, tissues or paper napkins.
+Materials: glass milk bottle, crumpled up piece of paper or paper towel; small aquarium or basin filled with water, clear glass or plastic drinking cups, tissues or paper napkins.

 UPPER GRADES CHALLENGE: Diving Dropper (Grades 5-6)